IBM/aspera-cli/docs/README.erb.md

   - If another value than `END` is preferred, then specify: `@:<%=ph :marker%>` and use `@:<%=ph :marker%>` as replacement for `END`.

 > [!IMPORTANT]
-> Use `END` whenever any positional argument must follow the object built with `@:` (e.g. a file list, or any other subsequent positional parameter).
+> Use `END` whenever any positional argument must follow the object built with `@:` (for example, a file list, or any other subsequent positional parameter).
 > Without `END`, those arguments are silently consumed as [dot-path](#dot-path-notation) keys instead of being passed to the command.

 **Example**: Sending a package with a file list using `@:` for package information.